black-desk/journalfmt/README.md

 But it has no custom format option.

-So I write this little program to get json output from journalctl from stdin, and use a golang template to format that json.
+So I write this little program to get json output from journalctl via **stdin**, and use a golang template to format that json.

 By default it print something like this: